LDSSA/curriculum-development/curriculum/01-bootcamp.md

 ##### Main topics

 1. Practical Introduction to Linear Regression
-2. Learning the Parameters: Feature Weights and Intercept Term
+2. Training a Linear Regression
-3. Using Linear Regression
+3. Using the Linear Regression

 ##### Detailed curriculum

 1. Practical Introduction to Linear Regression
-    1. We have a collection of labeled examples
-    2. Including some explanatory variables, i.e., features
-    3. Plus a real-valued label, i.e., target
+    1. Regression as the problem of predicting real-valued labels
-    4. We model the target as an hyperplane, defined as a linear combination of features and an intercept term
+    2. Linear Regression as an hyperplane, defined as a linear combination of features plus an intercept term
-    5. And we want to resulting hyperplane to be as close to all examples as possible
+    3. The hyperplane needs to be as close to all examples as possible
-2. Learning the Parameters: Feature Weights and Intercept Term
-    1. Loss function, i.e., a measure of penalty of error or misclassification of an example
-    2. Cost function, i.e., the objective we want to minimize by computing the loss across all examples
+2. Training a Linear Regression
-        1. All model-based learning algorithms use loss and cost functions
+    1. Components of all learning algorithms
-    3. Closed-form solution (preferable to complex optimization methods)
+        1. A loss function
+        2. An optimization objective based on the loss function, e.g., a cost function
+        3. An optimizer or optimization routine, also known as solver
+    2. Learning the parameters in Linear Regression
+        1. Loss function: Square Loss
+        2. Objective: Mean Squared Error (MSE)
+        3. Solver: Ordinary Least Squares (OLS)
 3. Using Linear Regression
     1. Practical strenghts
         1. Simplicity
         2. Generalization to unseen examples
     2. Using the Linear Regession from scikit-learn
-        1. Importing from scikit-learn (i.e., `from sklearn.linear_model import LinearRegression`)
+        1. Importing from scikit (i.e., `from sklearn.linear_model import LinearRegression`)
         2. `.fit(X, y)`
         3. `.coef_`, `.intercept_`
         4. `.predict()`